 Kate Witte, a long-time resident of Americus, also believed in the idea of a home for the aging.
 When she passed away in 1947, she left a bequest of 392 acres specifically designated to provide a home for the elderly.
 A group of Americus citizens honored her request and formed the Rock of Ages Foundation to operate a home.
 In 1959, the Rock of Ages Foundation deeded the land to the South Georgia Methodist Home for the Aging, Inc., known from its inception as Magnolia Manor.

-Opening its doors in 1963, Magnolia Manor soon became recognized as a leader in secure retirement living.
-First, the Retirement Center provided assisted living care and soon after the Nursing Center provided skilled nursing care.
+Opening its doors in 1963, Magnolia Manor soon became recognized as a leader in retirement living.
+First, the Retirement Center provided personal care and soon after the Nursing Center provided skilled nursing care.
 Over the next forty years, additions to the Americus campus included the Martha McDonald Moore Memorial Chapel, fifty Garden Apartments, six Ministerial Cottages, twenty-two Villas, twenty Edgewood Apartments, eight Lake Drive Cottages, the Mattie H. Marshall Alzheimer's Center, the Thomas O. Marshall Jr. Administration Center within the Pitts Building, the Clarke W. Duncan Wellness Center and a stand-alone laundry to meet the growing needs of the Americus community.

 Click here to learn more about Magnolia Manor's commitment to AAHSA's Quality First Initiative.